vmware-archive/nerpa/ofp4/README.md

    <name>`.
 This file can import any number of `p4c-of`-generated
    DDlog files, so you don't have to remove the ones that are already imported.

+3. Compile the DDlog to Rust: `ddlog -i ofp4dl.dl`.

-3. Build `ofp4`, e.g. with `cargo build`.
+4. Build `ofp4`, e.g. with `cargo build`.

-4. Run `ofp4`, telling it to use the P4 program you compiled, e.g. with `cargo run <name> <ovs>`, where `<ovs>` tells `ofp4` how to connect to a running OVS bridge and would most commonly start with `unix:` to connect to a local OVS process.
+5. Run `ofp4`, telling it to use the P4 program you compiled, e.g. with `cargo run <name> <ovs>`, where `<ovs>` tells `ofp4` how to connect to a running OVS bridge and would most commonly start with `unix:` to connect to a local OVS process.